Developer’s Guide¶

 Making Changes¶

-The changes to the MetPy source (and documentation) should be made via GitHub pull requests against master
+The changes to the MetPy source (and documentation) should be made via GitHub pull requests against master, even

 up, it is better to make a pull request so that others can give feedback.
 If nothing else, this gives a chance